DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1-complexity/_index.md

 Rewatch opening scene in 5.1

 {{% note %}}
+Details: The opening scene of the film is described as follows:

-The film opens on earth, then the camera begins tracking backward away from our planet through the outer reaches of the solar system all the way into deep space.
-As the camera pulls back, the soundtrack conveys that earth’s radio and television signals are traveling out into space by moving recognizable music and news clips from the back of the theater to the front.
-In other words, as the camera moves away from the earth, the sounds of history whiz by the audience—the effect is that of traveling backward both spatially and temporally.
-A similar sound effect (that of moving back into history) could possibly be created in a monophonic or Dolby Stereo environment—but this would not have the same psychological and narrative power as actually hearing history fly by.
+- The film begins with a view of Earth, and the camera starts to move backward, tracking away from our planet through the outer reaches of the solar system and into deep space [INITIAL_QUERY].
+- As the camera pulls back, the soundtrack conveys the travel of Earth's radio and television signals into space.
+This is done by moving recognizable music and news clips from the back of the theater to the front [INITIAL_QUERY].
+- As the camera moves away from Earth, the sounds of history whiz by the audience.
+This creates an effect of traveling backward both spatially and temporally [INITIAL_QUERY].
+- A similar sound effect, that of moving back into history, could potentially be created in a monophonic or Dolby Stereo environment.
+However, it would not have the same psychological and narrative power as actually hearing history fly by [INITIAL_QUERY].
 {{%/ note %}}

 ---